 The LCAP set eight areas of priority for school administrators, one of which was highlighting “school climate and connectedness.”
 LCAP used this terminology to refer to creating a safe climate – which is an entry way to SEL.

 As a priority mandate, it provides an opening to advocate that schools fund SEL development lest they be reported for not doing so.
 (The ability of the state to monitor this is on its own is not great.)

-Overarching these development, the California Department of Education has adopted a vision that actually can greatly advance SEL, especially if there is public knowledge of it and advocacy behind it.
+Overarching these developments, the California Department of Education has adopted a vision that actually can greatly advance SEL, especially if there is public knowledge of it and advocacy behind it.
 That vision was summed up by the department statement that it “is committed to aligning a system of supports to better meet the needs of the whole child (from cradle to career).”

 “Whole child” is the concept that schools need to address building the social and emotional learning and other life skills of students, not merely their test scores.
 The department created a special team it called the “One System Action Team” to carry out these principles.